Alcohol and Drug Rehab Coverage through Beacon

 Fortunately, the Mental Health Parity and Addiction Equity Act (MHPAEA) of 2008, as well as the Patient Protection and Affordable Care Act (ACA) of 2010, required insurance companies to change coverage parameters for alcohol and drug abuse treatment, as well as to stop discriminatory practices in mental health and addiction health coverage.

 The combination of these two acts has enabled many more Americans to obtain health insurance coverage while also requiring insurance companies to adjust coverage parameters for mental health and substance abuse treatment.
 Rest assured, the experts at Find Addiction Rehabs work to find the best treatment providers for you (or your loved one) with deep knowledge of both insurance coverage and the ever-evolving regulations that cover these sensitive healthcare markets.

-In this article, we will look at Beacon Health Options insurance which covers a diverse range of mental and behavioral health services.
+In this article, we will look at Beacon Health Options insurance, a provider that covers a diverse range of mental and behavioral health services.

 What is Beacon Insurance?